On the estimation of spatial density from mobile network operator data: Insights from existing estimators

 \subsection{Maximum Likelihood Bounded Subspace (MLBS)}

 Recall that the vector $\bm c$ represents a \emph{single realization} of the random vector $\tilde{\bm c}$ with unknown mean $\overline{\bm c}$.
 Since no other measurements are available, in the absence of external information the vector $\bm c$ represents a natural \emph{estimate of the mean value $\overline{\bm c}$}.
-Replacing the unknown term $\overline{\bm c}$ with its estimate $\bm c$ in the generative relation \eqref{eq:forward} leads to the constraint $\bm P \bm u = \bm c$.
-It is rather intuitive that, among all possible (non-negative) values of $\bm u$, those respecting this constraint are the ones that best conform with the available measurement $\bm c$ and with the model $\bm P$.
-This argument leads us to restrict the search for a ``good" estimate $\hat{\bm u}$ within the bounded subspace $\mathcal{U}$ defined formally by:
+Replacing the unknown term $\overline{\bm c}$ with its estimate $\bm c$ in the generative relation Eq. \eqref{eq:forward} leads to the constraint $\bm P \bm u = \bm c$.
+It is rather intuitive that, among all possible (non-negative) values of $\bm u$, those respecting this constraint, if they exist, are the ones that best conform with the available measurement $\bm c$ and with the model $\bm P$.
+This argument leads us to restrict the search for a ``good" estimate $\hat{\bm u}$ within the bounded subspace

-Note that the constraint $\bm P \bm u = \bm c$ absorbs the condition $\|\bm{u} \|_1=\myctot$ on the total count.
-Since in our application $J\gg I$, matrix $\bm P$ is rank deficient and the constraint $\bm P \bm u = \bm c$ admits multiple solutions in the variable $\bm c$.
-Therefore, while we have restricted somewhat the search space, we still need to provide a criterion for selecting unambiguously a single solution within that space.
-This aspect is elaborated later in Sec. \ref{sec:ourestimator}.
+Note that the constraint $\bm P \bm u = \bm c$ absorbs the condition $\bm{1}^\mathsf{T}_J\bm{u} =\myctot$ on the total count.
+Since in our application $J\gg I$, matrix $\bm P$ is rank deficient and the constraint $\bm P \bm u = \bm c$ admits multiple solutions in the variable $\bm u$, although it is not guaranteed that all the components of the latter are non-negative, i.e., MLBS may be empty.
+For non-empty MLBS, while we have somewhat restricted the search space, we still need to provide a criterion for selecting a single solution within that space unambiguously.
+This aspect is elaborated later in Section \ref{sec:ourestimator}.

-While this way of reasoning might seem heuristic, it turns out that the bounded subspace defined in \eqref{eq:U} is intimately connected to the MLE-Multinomial and MLE-Poisson procedures described earlier.